mtwilliams/angellist/README.md

 :construction: *Work in progress!* :construction:

-AngelList client library for Elixir.
+(An opinionated) AngelList client library for Elixir.

 ## Why should I use it?